GLOBAL MARKETS-Wall Street stocks, Treasury yields rise on hawkish Fed comments

 By Lawrence Delevingne

-BOSTON, March 22 (Reuters) - U.S. stocks regained ground on Tuesday, while Treasury yields and Brent crude oil prices continued to climb, as investors adjusted their expectations for interest rate hikes following hawkish comments from the U.S. Federal Reserve.
+BOSTON, March 22 (Reuters) - Treasury yields marched higher on Tuesday, bringing U.S. stocks with them, as investors digested the increased likelihood of swift interest rate hikes following hawkish comments from the U.S. Federal Reserve.

-The Nasdaq led Wall Street's main indexes higher, rising around 1.75%, as investors bought the dip in technology stocks and snapped up bank shares, such as Wells Fargo & Co WFC.N, which benefit from charging higher interest rates to borrowers.
+The Nasdaq .IXIC led Wall Street's main indexes higher, rising nearly 2%, as investors bought the dip in technology stocks, including Apple Inc AAPL.O, Microsoft Corp MSFT.O, Amazon.com Inc AMZN.O, Meta Platforms Inc FB.O and Alphabet Inc GOOGL.O.

 Fed Chair Jerome Powell said on Monday the central bank could move "more aggressively" to raise rates to fight inflation, possibly hiking by more than 25 basis points at one or more meetings this year.